 It’s surprising just how easy it can be to produce really tasty meals, and there is nothing better than gathering around the fire and participating in the preparation and cooking process.

 And if you really are not in any way inclined towards preparing or cooking, you will almost certainly be nominated to do the washing up afterwards.
 After all, everyone should help out.
+To ensure freshness of your camping food, check out our list of the top backpacking cooler to help you

 Do you have any camping recipes you’d like to share with us and other readers?
 Leave a comment down below listing some of your favourite recipes you’ve made while you were out in the woods with your friends and family.
 We’d love to hear some of the scrumptious delights you’ve made.